-To stop yourself looking like Sean Connery’s lovechild, take some inspiration from our picks of the best roll neck outfits to wear.
+To stop yourself from looking like Sean Connery's lovechild, take some inspiration from our picks of the best roll neck outfits to wear.
 Stick to these and together we can help this once-maligned piece of knitwear get full menswear approval once again.

 A roll neck worn beneath a suit is a great way to remove the shirt either on a more casual Friday work outfit or a date night.
 It is also an option for keeping formality whilst adding warmth, which will come in useful during the Christmas party scene.